sdevgroup/project-main/README.md

 ##### Project Tracking Software:
 GitHub Issues & Milestones

+##### Organization:
+All server related code is in the instance server repository All the game related code and maps are in the game-client
+##### Deployment:
+The application can be run by cloning the game-client repository and building the project using Unity.
+To run the server, clone the instance-server repository and run `node lib/server.js`.
+The server will automatically run on port 3000, which the client is preset to connect to.
+The client can be run as a standalone client and will function in the absence of a server.

 The issue tracker for the server can be found [here](https://github.com/sdevgroup/instance-server/issues), and the client [here](https://github.com/sdevgroup/game-client/issues).